Squeezing equivalence of quantum harmonic oscillators under different frequency modulations: Introduction

-In the present paper, we discuss a more general class of squeezing equivalence, where the final squeezing parameter can be non-null ($r_f\geq0$), valid for discontinuous or continuous frequency modulations.
-Given that the quantum fluctuations of the position and momentum operators, quantum fluctuations of the energy value, mean number of excitations, and the transition probabilities between different states, depend on the squeezing parameter, the more general class of squeezing equivalence presented here implies that all these quantities will also be the same for the TDHOs, for $t>\tau$.
+In the present paper, we discuss a more general case of squeezing equivalence, where the final squeezing parameter can be non-null ($r_f\geq0$), and valid for discontinuous or continuous frequency modulations (as far as we know, this more general case of squeezing equivalence has never been discussed in the literature, and, in addition, the nomenclature ``squeezing equivalence'' itself is being proposed in the present article).
+Given that the quantum fluctuations of the position and momentum operators, quantum fluctuations of the energy value, mean number of excitations and its fluctuations, and the transition probabilities between different states, depend on the squeezing parameter, the more general case of squeezing equivalence presented here implies that all these quantities will also be the same for the TDHOs, for $t>\tau$.
 Taking as basis the Lewis-Riesenfeld (LR) dynamical invariant method \cite{Lewis-JMP-1969}, we show that when the interest is in controlling the forms of intermediary frequency modulations, but keeping free $r_f$ and $\tau$, this in general leads to numerical solutions to find values of $r_f$ and $\tau$, which lead to squeezing equivalence (a particular case of this procedure recovers the equivalence found by Jansky and Adams \cite{Janszky-PRA-1992}).
 On the other hand, when the interest is not in previously controlling the form of the intermediary frequencies, but rather $r_f$ and $\tau$ (and also some constraints, such as frequency limitations and minimization of energy), one can have analytical solutions to find these frequencies leading to squeezing equivalence (particular cases of this procedure are usually applied in problems of shortcuts to adiabaticity, as done by Chen \textit{et al.} \cite{Chen-PRL-2010}).